-Rising dramatically from the Adriatic as though being pulled up to heaven by its grand bell tower, there's something particularly romantic about Rovinj (roh-VEEN).
+Rising dramatically from the Adriatic as though being pulled up to heaven by its grand bell tower, there's something particularly romantic about Rovinj.
 Some locals credit the especially strong Venetian influence here — it's the most Italian town in Croatia's most Italian region (it was even part of Italy between the world wars).
 Rovinj's streets are delightfully twisty, its ancient houses are characteristically crumbling, and its harbor still hosts a real fishing industry.

 Like most Roman towns, Pula had a forum, or main square.
 Twenty centuries later, Pula's Forum still serves the same function.
 The Temple of Augustus, which faces the square, took a direct hit from an Allied bomb in World War II, but was rebuilt after the war.
-(I asked my guide if it was an American bomb that destroyed the temple, and he answered sheepishly, "Yes, a little bit.")
+(On one visit I asked my guide if it was an American bomb that destroyed the temple, and he answered sheepishly, "Yes, a little bit.")

 Most tourists in Croatia focus on the coast.
 For a dash of variety, head inland to check out the hill towns.
-My favorite two are tiny, rugged, and relatively untrampled: the artists' colony of Grožnjan and popular Motovun, with sweeping views.
+In Istria my favorite two are tiny, rugged, and relatively untrampled: the artists' colony of Grožnjan and popular Motovun, with sweeping views of the surrounding countryside.

-Grožnjan (grohzh-NYAHN) is your trapped-in-a-time-warp Istrian hill town.
-Its setting, artfully balanced on the tip of a vine-and-olive-tree-covered promontory.
+Grožnjan is a trapped-in-a-time-warp Istrian hill town, artfully balanced on the tip of a vine-and-olive-tree-covered promontory.
 Its stony, leafy, rough-cobbled lanes are lined with art galleries and, like most Istrian towns with any tourism, shops selling locally produced olive oil and truffle oil.
 Not long ago, Grožnjan was virtually forgotten.
-But now several artists have taken up residence here, keeping it Old World but with a spiffed-up, bohemian ambience.
+But now artists have taken up residence here, keeping it Old World but with a spiffed-up, bohemian ambience.

-Dramatically situated high above vineyards, Motovun (moh-toh-VOON, population: about 530) is the best-known and most-touristed of the Istrian hill towns.
+Dramatically situated high above vineyards, Motovun (population: about 1,000) is the best known and most touristed of the Istrian hill towns.
 And for good reason: Its hilltop Old Town is particularly evocative, with a colorful old church and a rampart walk with spine-tingling vistas across the entire region.
 It's hard to believe that race-car driver Mario Andretti was born this tranquil little traffic-free hamlet.

-Opatija (oh-PAH-tee-yah), just outside of the peninsula, is not your typical Croatian beach town.
-In the late-19th-century golden age of the Austro-Hungarian Empire, this unassuming village was transformed into the Eastern Riviera, one of the swankiest resorts on the Mediterranean.
+Opatija, just outside of the peninsula, is not your typical Croatian beach town.
+In the late-19th-century golden age of the Austro-Hungarian Empire, this unassuming village was transformed into the eastern Riviera, one of the swankiest resorts on the Mediterranean.
 While the French, British, and German aristocracy sunbathed on France's Côte d'Azur, the wealthy elite from the eastern half of Europe — the Habsburg Empire and Russia — partied in Opatija.

 While the Habsburgs and Russians are long gone, Opatija retains the trappings of its genteel past.
 Most of Croatia evokes a more ancient Mediterranean, but Opatija whispers "belle époque."
 With its welcoming and elegant promenade, it may be the classiest resort town in Croatia, with more taste and less fixation on postcards and seashells.

-The local tourist board is carefully manicuring this region's image as the hot new spot to find hill towns, backcountry drives, and a relaxed and relaxing lifestyle.
-You'll hear a lot about Istria.
+The local tourist board carefully manicures this region's image as the hot spot in Croatia to find hill towns, backcountry drives, and a laid-back and relaxing lifestyle.
 These days, some travelers even mention Istria in the same breath as Tuscany or Provence.
 While that may be the region's malvazija wine and truffle oil talking, Istria is, by any measure, a delight in itself.